Installation Guide

 Step 3: Search Bar HTML

-Add this HTML wherever you want the search bar using a Webflow Embed/custom code element, or build the same form natively in Webflow and add the same data-fs-* attributes.
+Add this HTML wherever you want the search bar using an HTML/custom-code block, or build the same form with your site's normal elements and add the same data-fs-* attributes.

 <form data-fs-search>